MitchellTesla/timechain/README.md

 # 🐝 Hive of the CyberHornets 🐝
-Developer Database for Bitcoin-core integrations and interactive network analysis dashboard.
+***Welcome to the decentralized M̶e̶t̶a̶verse***
 <p align="center">
   <img src="0ff7784184af761d38db3013a4d1584e.gif" alt="demo" />
 </p>
- For quick access to the interactive dashboard use the website link in the About section.
-The repository serves as the interactive database/library for the bitcoin network and core integrations research and development.
+Click the website link in the About section for access to the Timechainstats interactive Dashboard.
+This repository serves as a link to the Interactive Dashboard and as a Library for bitcoin core integrations research and development.

 <p align="center">
   <img src="LiveBTCdata_website_snapshot.jpg" alt="demo" />